Panchiko: 2020–2022: Reformation, reissues, and touring

+2023–present: Failed at Math(s) and Ginkgo

-On February 13, 2023, the band announced the release of their debut album Failed at Math(s), slated for May 5 of the same year.
-On March 7, 2023, Panchiko released "Failed at Math(s)," the titular track from their upcoming album.
+On 13 February 2023, the band announced the release of their debut album Failed at Math(s), which was released on 5 May of the same year.
+On 7 March 2023, Panchiko released "Failed at Math(s)", the opening track from the album.
 It is the second original song to be released that was recorded after their reformation.
-In May 2023, Panchiko will embark on their second full tour in the United States.
+In May 2023, Panchiko embarked on their second full tour in the United States.
+In December 2023, Panchiko announced their third tour across North America.

+On 22 November 2024, the band released a music video for the new track "Ginkgo".
+This music video coincided with an announcement for their second album, also titled Ginkgo, which was released on 4 April 2025.
+A second single, "Shandy in the Graveyard" was released on 3 January 2025.
+A third single, "Honeycomb", was released on 14 February 2025.